mhdzayan12/flask_auth_project/README.md

 http://127.0.0.1:5000/

 🛡️ Security Implementation
 1️⃣ Strong Password Policy

 Passwords must:

 Be at least 8 characters long

-Contain uppercase letters (A-Z)
+Contain uppercase letters (A–Z)

-Contain lowercase letters (a-z)
+Contain lowercase letters (a–z)

-Include numbers (0-9)
+Include numbers (0–9)

 Include special characters (!, @, #, $, %, /, >, <, etc.)

-Example of valid password:
+Example of a valid password:

 Zayan@2026!

+2️⃣ Hashed Password Storage

+Passwords are never stored in plain text.

+They are securely hashed using:

+generate_password_hash()

+check_password_hash()

+This ensures that even if the database is exposed, user passwords remain protected.

-2️⃣ Unique User Validation
+3️⃣ Unique User Validation

 Usernames must be unique

 Emails must be unique

-Duplicate registrations are prevented
+Duplicate registrations are prevented at the database level

-3️⃣ Email Verification
+4️⃣ Email Verification

-Users must verify their email before login
+Users must verify their email before accessing the dashboard

-Verification token system implemented
+Secure token-based verification system

 Prevents fake or invalid account creation

-4️⃣ Password Security

-Passwords are hashed using generate_password_hash()

-Passwords are never stored in plain text

-Verification uses check_password_hash()

 5️⃣ Rate Limiting